When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 Speak with our team of eye doctors to see if you’re a candidate for scleral lenses.

 So if you have dry eyes, keratoconus, or other corneal conditions and your GP lenses aren’t cutting it, or you’re ready for an upgrade of comfort and long-term value, it’s time to try scleral lenses.
-Schedule a consultation with our team of eye doctors today.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Schedule a consultation with our team of eye doctors today.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.